Two days on the Shuya River. Rafting

 Our adventure begins!

-We take buses to the starting point of the rafting — to the Ignoyl hydroelectric dam (130 km).
+We take buses to the starting point of the rafting — to the Ignoilskaya HPP dam (130 km).

 After a long journey and before an intensive rafting trip, you need to refresh yourself.

-Have you tried cheese soup with meatballs?
-During a delicious lunch, the instructors will introduce you to general information about the upcoming route, answer all your questions.
+Have you tried the cheese soup with meatballs?
+During a delicious lunch, the instructors will introduce you to general information about the upcoming route and answer all your questions.

-After lunch on the shore, we begin to prepare for going out to the river: we inflate rafts, instructors conduct mandatory instruction on water safety and rowing techniques.
+After lunch on the shore, we begin to prepare for going out on the river: we inflate the rafts, the instructors conduct mandatory instruction on safety on the water and rowing techniques.

-We get helmets, life jackets and paddles, and pack all personal and general items in waterproof bags.
+We receive helmets, life jackets and paddles, and pack all personal and general belongings in waterproof bags.

-We launch our vessels into the water, and already in practice we consolidate the theory — training sessions on the water.
+We are launching our vessels, and already in practice we are consolidating the theory — training sessions on the water.

-The most difficult threshold today is the Kenyakoski threshold (3-4 k.s.).
+The most difficult threshold today is the Kenyakoski threshold (3-4 kps).

-From the Karelian language, its name translates as "Black Threshold", and all because the water seems black because of the rocks coming to the surface.
+Its name translates from Karelian as "Black Threshold", and all because the water appears black because of the rocks coming to the surface.

-Its length is about a kilometer, at the outlet there are 2 meter drains with a large barrel (a large foam shaft with a counterflow).
+Its length is about a kilometer, and at the outlet there are 2 meter-long drains with a large barrel (a large foam shaft with a countercurrent).

-The decision to carry the Kenyakoski threshold and the Kumio threshold is made by the instructor depending on the readiness of the group and the water level.
+The decision to remove the Kenyakoski threshold and the Kumio threshold is made by the instructor, depending on the readiness of the group and the water level.

 We discuss the threshold together with the instructors.

 On the latter, by the way, you can really break away: ride along the ramparts, go sideways or backwards, in general, as your imagination allows you.
-And let all this be accompanied by a ringing laugh.
+And let all this be accompanied by ringing laughter.

 The second difficult threshold awaits us further today — the Kumio threshold (2 k.s.).